Create and manage cloud images

 Create an image (upload)

-This allows you to upload your own image file and create a private image in your cloud project.
+This allows you to upload your own image file to create a private image in your cloud project.

 Steps